 - modernises and simplifies the subcontractors’ charges provisions

-- introduces a maximum penalty of 20 units for a contractor who receives a subcontractors’ charge and doesn’t respond within 10 business days.
+- introduces a maximum penalty of 20 penalty units for a contractor who receives a subcontractors’ charge and doesn’t respond within 10 business days.

 The BIF Act makes changes to the QBCC Act in relation to retention monies or security held under a building contract.